← Back to Stories

 Key details reported by multiple sources:

-• Ternus joined Apple in 2001 and has contributed to products like iPad, AirPods, iPhone, Mac, and Apple Watch
+• Ternus joined Apple in 2001 and has overseen hardware engineering, including the iPad, AirPods, and Mac product lines.

-• Cook’s farewell statement: 'It has been the greatest privilege of my life to be the CEO of Apple and to have been trusted to lead such an extraordinary company.'
+• Cook’s announcement included the quote: 'It has been the greatest privilege of my life to be the CEO of Apple.'

 Points of Difference